FINLAND

 Bureau of Democracy, Human Rights, and Labor

-Finland is a constitutional republic of 5.3 million persons with a directly elected president and a unicameral parliament (Eduskunta).
-The
+The Republic of Finland is a constitutional republic with a directly elected president and a unicameral parliament (Eduskunta).
+The prime

-• police failure to provide detainees timely access to legal counsel,
+system for administering justice generally worked well, police at times failed to provide detainees timely access to legal counsel as

 Click here to read more »